tjfulle/ports/README.md

 * `devel/boost` 1.58.0: At the time of this writing, boost provided by MacPorts is at version 1.59.0.
 A bug in that version prevents using the variants +openmpi -no_single, as needed by Trilinos.
+* devel/yaml-cpp 0.5.3: The default version of yaml-cpp in the Macports repository is 0.5.1.
+This port is still not fully automated.
+It *should* get the right tarball from github.
+But, it does not.
+Consequently, a zip from from github must be downloaded an placed in /opt/local/var/macports/distfiles/yaml-cpp.
+The checksums in the Portfile will almost assuredly need to be modified to reflect the checksums of the file downloaded.

 * `math/SuiteSparse` 4.2.1: Port not modified.
 * `math/metis` 1.51.0: Port modified to build with `+longindex`, `+double`, and